peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 };
 ```

-As I modified its declaration, I also had to change the caller in order to find and path the style of the text element.
+As I modified its declaration, I also had to change the caller in order to find the style of the text element.

 ```javascript
 @Method()